 Each has now been approved for use in multiple countries across the globe, with a few other vaccines rolling out on a country-by-country basis.
 Worldwide, more than 90 other vaccines are in various stages of clinical trials.

 To be approved, the FDA requires the vaccine to work in at least half of those who receive it.
-Early analysis from the National Institutes of Health independent data review board (DSMB) saw that 94-95% of those who received the Pfizer/BioNTech and Moderna vaccines in the trials became immune to the coronavirus.
-Johnson & Johnson’s vaccine showed 66% effectiveness against the virus.
+Early analysis from the National Institutes of Health independent data review board (DSMB) saw that 94-95 percent of those who received the Pfizer/BioNTech and Moderna vaccines in the trials became immune to the coronavirus.
+Johnson & Johnson’s vaccine showed 66 percent effectiveness against the virus.
 Most importantly, all three vaccines provide significant protection against severe outcomes and hospitalization from the virus, no matter the variation.